San Antonio Boating Accident Lawyer

 The rivers in and around San Antonio, Texas offer breathtaking views and the perfect boating opportunity for locals and visitors alike.
 However, with the large number of boats on the water comes the possibility of boating accidents and serious injuries.
 When boaters operate their watercraft carelessly and without regard to others’ safety, they can cause a serious collision on the water.
 Moreover, when boat equipment and boat parts are improperly manufactured and designed, they can bring about serious boating accidents.

-The San Antonio boating accident lawyers at The Law Offices of George Salinas understand the dangers associated with negligent and careless boat operation.
+The San Antonio boating accident lawyers at George Salinas Injury Lawyers understand the dangers associated with negligent and careless boat operation.
 If you have been involved in a serious boating accident and sustained equally serious injuries and damages, you may be eligible to pursue monetary compensation.
 Our experienced team of litigation attorneys may be able to pursue your case and obtain a good settlement or trial verdict for you.

 How Boating Accidents Occur